-This is a joint movie review because their premises are basically the same: 80s male college graduate goes home after graduation pondering his future (played by Topher Grace and Jesse Eisenberg respectfully), gets a job beneath him to tide him over (Topher’s Matt: Suncoast Video, Jesse’s James: theme park worker), struggles to find himself, falls in love with a manic pixie dream girl of varying degrees (Teresa Palmer’s Tori, Kristen Stewart’s Em), and discovers fascinating things about himself.
+This is a joint movie review because their premises are the same: 1980s male college graduate goes home after graduation pondering his future (played by Topher Grace and Jesse Eisenberg respectfully), gets a job beneath him to tide him over (Topher’s Matt: Suncoast Video, Jesse’s James: theme park worker), struggles to find himself, falls in love with a manic pixie dream girl of varying degrees (Teresa Palmer’s Tori, Kristen Stewart’s Em), and discovers fascinating things about himself.

 Matt in “Take Me Home Tonight” didn’t know what he was doing with his life.
 However, the storylines that propel them to the end are strikingly similar.

 Actually, yeah, that’s all.

 Girls of similar ages and backgrounds go through the same things these boys are.
-Why hasn’t anyone done a movie like that for us females?
+So why hasn’t anyone done a movie like that for us females?
 God forbid we ask Hollywood to tell stories like that.

 I think “Take Me Home Tonight” did a better job of drawing the viewer in with the premise than “Adventureland” did.
-“Adventureland” oozed pretentiousness, all darkly lit shots, and sharp dialogue; “Take Me Home Tonight” embraced the 80s, and had fun doing it.
+“Adventureland” oozed pretentiousness, all darkly lit shots, and sharp dialogue; “Take Me Home Tonight” embraced the 1980s and had fun doing it.

 The filmmakers slotted in “Safety Dance” during a hilarious scene.
 But “Safety Dance” came out in 1982.
 I don’t think I’d be bumping a song from ’82 in ’88.
 I have a hard enough time bumping a song from 2003 in 2010!
 No Michael Jackson or Madonna either.
-Two of the biggest artists we associate with the 80s and no appearance from either.
+Two of the most significant artists we associate within the 1980s, and no appearance from either.

-Born in the 1980s and grown up in the 90s, I’ve noticed that these self-discovery movies have a cycle.
-Every twenty years, someone makes a movie about their adolescence (high school/college), and it makes it more relatable.
+Born in the 1980s and grown up in the 1990s, I’ve noticed that these self-discovery movies have a cycle.
+Every twenty years, someone makes a movie about their adolescence (high school/college), making it more relatable.
 We’re still discovering how young adults function in the 2000s.
 So it’s easier to digest these personality issues when it’s placed in an era that we know through and through.